Last update: 07.04.2021

-- whether we have any legal obligation to continue to process your information, such as any record-keeping obligations imposed by applicable law; and
+- whether we have any legal obligation to continue to process your information, such as any record-keeping, accounting or tax obligations imposed by applicable law; and

-- whether we have any legal basis to continue to process your personal information, such as your consent.
+- whether we have any legal basis to continue to process your personal data, such as your consent.

 For more information on where and how long your personal data is stored, and for more information on your rights of erasure and portability, please contact us at firstname.lastname@example.org.

-We take appropriate technical and organisational measures to secure your personal information and to protect it against unauthorised or unlawful use or processing as well as against the accidental loss or destruction of, or damage to, your personal information, including:
+We take appropriate technical and organisational measures to secure your personal data and to protect it against unauthorised or unlawful use or processing as well as against the accidental loss or destruction of, or damage to, your personal data, including:

-- only sharing and providing access to your personal information to the minimum extent necessary, subject to confidentiality restrictions where appropriate, and on an anonymised basis wherever possible;
+- only sharing and providing access to your personal data to the minimum extent necessary, subject to confidentiality restrictions where appropriate, and on an anonymized basis wherever possible;

 - training our employees about the importance of confidentiality and maintaining the privacy and security of your information;

 - committing to taking appropriate disciplinary measures to enforce our employees' privacy responsibilities;